Shikra: Description

-The shikra is a small raptor (26–30 cm long) and like most other Accipiter hawks, this species has short rounded wings and a narrow and somewhat long tail.
+The shikra is a small raptor (26–30 cm long) and, like most other Tachyspiza hawks, has short rounded wings and a narrow and somewhat long tail.
 Adults are whitish on the underside with fine rufous bars while the upperparts are grey.
 The lower belly is less barred and the thighs are whitish.
 Males have a red iris while the females have a less red (yellowish orange) iris and brownish upperparts apart from heavier barring on the underparts.
 The females are slightly larger.
 The mesial stripe on the throat is dark but narrow.
 In flight the male seen from below shows a light wing lining (underwing coverts) and has blackish wing tips.
 When seen from above the tail bands are faintly marked on the lateral tail feathers and not as strongly marked as in the Eurasian sparrowhawk.
 The central tail feathers are unbanded and only have a dark terminal band.
 Juveniles have dark streaks and spots on the upper breast and the wing is narrowly barred while the tail has dark but narrow bands.
 A post juvenile transitional plumage is found with very strong barring on the contour feathers of the underside.
 The call is pee-wee, the first note being higher and the second being longer.
 In flight the calls are shorter and sharper kik-ki ... kik-ki.
 The Chinese sparrowhawk is somewhat similar in appearance but has swollen bright orange ceres and yellow legs with the wing tips entirely black.

 Subspecies cenchroides is larger and paler and found in Turkestan, Afghanistan and eastern Iran.
 The Indian population dussumieri is resident on the plains and lower hills (up to 1400 m in the Himalayas).
 The nominate form is found in Sri Lanka and has somewhat darker grey upperparts.
 The Burmese shikra A. b. poliopsis may represent a distinct species.
-The population on the island of Car Nicobar, earlier treated as a subspecies butleri and that on Katchal Island, obsoletus are now treated as a sub-species within a full species, the Nicobar sparrowhawk (Accipiter butleri).
-The west African population A. b. sphenurus is migratory while the southern African A. b. polyzonoides is more nomadic in its movements.
-In Asia only A. b. cenchroides is migratory.
+The population on the island of Car Nicobar, earlier treated as a subspecies butleri and that on Katchal Island, obsoletus are now treated as a sub-species within a full species, the Nicobar sparrowhawk (Tachyspiza butleri).
+The west African population T. b. sphenurus is migratory while the southern African T. b. polyzonoides is more nomadic in its movements.
+In Asia only T. b. cenchroides is migratory.